vasilakisfil/Introspected-REST/README.md

 ##### 5.1.2.
 Associations on demand (collection/resource)
 The client should be able to ask related associations to the main initial resource, in the same request.

-What differentiates an association from an attribute?
-The difference is that an association has a dedicated identification which can be used in order to be retrieved by itself.
+What deffirintiates an association from an attribute is that the former has a dedicated identification which can be used in order to be retrieved by itself.

 ##### 5.1.3.
 Sorting & pagination (collection only)